-The Jupyter Notebook (also in the variant of CoCalc) supports more than a single programming language.
-The element which instantiates a session and runs the code of a cell is called “Kernel”.
-(Note, CoCalc might some day rename that terminology to “Language”, i.e. the “Programming Language”)
+Jupyter notebooks support more than a single programming language.
+The element which instantiates a session and runs the code of a cell is called the kernel.

-The currently active kernel’s “display name” is visible at the top right of the working area listing the cells.
-In most cases, it also shows a logo, which helps you identifying it.
+The currently active kernel’s display name is visible at the top right of the working area.
+In most cases it also shows a logo, which helps identify it.

-Therefore, after uploading any of your notebooks to CoCalc, you have to double-check which kernel it starts to spin up.
+Therefore, after uploading any of your notebooks to CoCalc, you have to double-check which kernel it uses.

 Here is a sequence of steps depicted about how to change the Kernel in a notebook.
-The current selection is “SageMath”, and it is about to be change to “Python 3 (Ubuntu Linux)”.
+The current selection is “SageMath”, and it is about to be changed to “Python 3 (Ubuntu Linux)”.